shan3520/smartspend/CONTRIBUTING.md

-# Contributing to SmartSpend
+# Contributing to ExpenseEye

-Thank you for your interest in contributing to SmartSpend!
+Thank you for your interest in contributing to ExpenseEye!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct